March 2012 North American heat wave: Continued warmth

 On June 25, Denver, Colorado, tied its all-time high with a temperature of 105 F. On the same day, at least two readings of 113 F were recorded in Kansas.
 The heat was so strong that Alamosa, Colorado, broke its daily record for six consecutive days.
 In Galveston, Texas, the earliest 100 F day ever was recorded, on June 25.

 In northern Canada, Fort Good Hope, Northwest Territories had five consecutive days of 30 C or higher, from June 21 to June 25, possibly the longest heat wave in Canada at that moment.

 On June 26, Hill City, Kansas, was the warmest point in the United States, with the thermometer climbing to 115 F.

 Thousands of records were being broken again on June 28.
-Fort Wayne, Indiana, tied its all-time record high with 106 F while Indianapolis broke its monthly record, at 104 F. More monthly records that day included St. Louis, Missouri, at 108 F and Little Rock, Arkansas, at 107 F.
+Fort Wayne, Indiana, tied its all-time record high with 106 F while Indianapolis broke its monthly record, at 104 F. More monthly records that day included St. Louis, at 108 F and Little Rock, Arkansas, at 107 F.

-The scorching heat continued on June 29, when Washington, D.C. and Atlanta, Georgia, recorded their highest June temperatures ever, at 104 F. Charlotte and Raleigh, North Carolina, each tied their all-time records, at 104 F and 105 F respectively.
+The scorching heat continued on June 29, when Washington, D.C., and Atlanta, Georgia, recorded their highest June temperatures ever, at 104 F. Charlotte and Raleigh, North Carolina, each tied their all-time records, at 104 F and 105 F respectively.

 The continued heat following the lack of snow the previous winter was a contributor to the record-shattering 2012 North American drought.